 When deciding on the room and location you’ll be getting ready in, make sure the room has enough lighting, including lots of natural light.
 Check that there are enough electrical outlets and if not, be sure to bring an power strip.
 If the outlets are too from where you plan to sit, then be sure to get some extension cords as well.
 Take into account you’ll need to plug in phone chargers, blow-dryers, curling irons, steamers, and irons.
 You should also take the size of the room into account and make sure there is enough room for everyone and that you won’t be crammed in there.

 You might night ever need anything from it, but better safe than sorry.
 It’s important to have an emergency kit on hand that contains everything you need in the event a mishap occurs.
-Your wedding day emergency kit should include a stain remover pen, mints, tweezers, tissues, bobby pins, hair spray, safety pins, a travel sewing kit, nail file, aspirin, and something to ease your stomach or heartburn in the event you get an upset stomach.
+Your wedding day emergency kit or bridal bag should include a stain remover pen, mints, tweezers, tissues, bobby pins, hair spray, safety pins, a travel sewing kit, nail file, aspirin, and something to ease your stomach or heartburn in the event you get an upset stomach.